maratai/craftery/coding/coding_minimicro_miniscript.md

 # Mini Micro
 I chanced on this while looking for a lighter-weight game engine to put on a Clockwork Pi uConsole!

-- [Mini Micro](https://miniscript.org/MiniMicro/#about), "a neo-retro virtual computer."
+- [Mini Micro](https://miniscript.org/MiniMicro/#about), "a neo-retro virtual computer" by Joe Strout.
+Alternately, [Mini Micro](https://joestrout.itch.io/mini-micro) on itch.io.

 **Specifications**
 - 960 x 640 full-color (32-bit) display